aestears/plantTracker/README.md

     [*1.1.1*](#dat_to_sf)…
 -   … contain a row for each individual observation in each year.
--   … have a column that contains character strings indicating the specific pithet for each observation.
+-   … have a column that contains character strings indicating the specific epithet for each observation.
 This column must be a character data type.
 The function expects this column to be called “Species”, but a different name can be specified in function calls.
 -   … have a column that contains character strings indicating the site